Razielhell/Meta-Generation/README.md

 <h1 align="center"> Hero Cross Reality Application - Project Structure </h1>

-This Unity project contains several Virtual Reality trainings and includes several directories with different types of assets, such as scripts, scenes, prefabs, textures, and audio files.
-In this README file, we will provide an overview of each directory and describe its contents.
+<p align="center"> This Unity project contains several Virtual Reality trainings and includes several directories with different types of assets, such as scripts, scenes, prefabs, textures, and audio files.
+In this README file, we will provide an overview of each directory and describe its contents.</p>

 ## Description